Built-in Filters

 urlencode_strict

-Functions as urlencode, but the transcoding includes /.
+Same as urlencode, but also encodes /.

 round